-Sewer / Wastewater are essentially the water supply of the community after it has been fouled by a variety of uses [1].
+Sewer / Waste water are essentially the water supply of the community after it has been fouled by a variety of uses [1].
 From the standpoint of sources of generation, waste water may be defined as a combination of the liquid (or water) carrying wastes removed from residences, institutions, commercial and industrial establishments, together with such groundwater, surface water and storm water as may be present [2].
-Generally, the wastewater discharged from domestic premises like residences, institutions, and commercial establishments is termed as "Sewage/Community wastewater".
-It comprises of 99.9% water and 0.1% solids and is organic because it consists of carbon compounds like human Besides waste, vegetable matter community paper, etc.

-wastewater/sewage, there is industrial wastewater in the region.
+Generally, the waste water discharged from domestic premises like residences, institutions, and commercial establishments is termed as "Sewage/Community waste water".
+It comprises of 99.9% water and 0.1% solids and is organic because it consists of carbon compounds like human waste, paper, vegetable matter etc. Besides community wastewater/sewage, there is industrial wastewater in the region.
 Many industrial wastes are also organic in composition and can be treated physico-chemically and/or by micro-organisms in the same way as sewage [3].
 Biological treatment is used for reduce the organic content and the nutrients by activates the existing microorganisms in wastewater [4].
-In biological treatment there are two actions may occur, aerobic action which acts in the presence of oxygen, and anaerobic action which acts in the absence of oxygen.
+In biological treatment there are two actions that may occur, aerobic action which acts in the presence of oxygen and anaerobic action which acts in the absence of oxygen.
 In this work biological type of filters was used and considered as one of the most kinds which are used for secondary treatment of municipal wastewater.
 It consists of a highly permeable media to attach microorganisms on it and percolate wastewater through it.
 The theory of work of this kind is depended on the interaction between organisms and organic material in the wastewater, which include carbonaceous, nitrogenous and phosphorus compounds.